What is HPV?

 Since 2008, a nationwide HPV vaccination has been available in secondary schools.
-Between the ages of 11 to 14 all girls are offered the vaccine against HPV infection.
-If you haven’t received an HPV vaccination, our online doctor service Gardasil 9.
+Girls and boys aged 12 and 13 are offered the HPV avccine in UK schools.
+If you haven’t received an HPV vaccination, our online doctor service can provide Gardasil 9.
 Gardasil 9 has been proven to effectively prevent the contraction of HPV strains 6, 11, 16, 18, 31, 33, 45, 52 and 58.
 The vaccine requires three separate injections over the course of six months.

 HPV and condoms